shivaraj-brillio/Demo1_Chicago_taxi_trips/Assets/Wiki/Wiki.md

 ---

-## Chapter 1: Introduction to AutoML and Project Overview
+##  1: Introduction to AutoML and Project Overview

 In this comprehensive guide, we will delve into the world of Automated Machine Learning (AutoML) and explore how to transform raw data into valuable insights using sophisticated machine learning models.
 Our journey begins with understanding the basics of AutoML and the overview of a project that aims to build a machine learning pipeline using TensorFlow Extended (TFX) to predict the costs of customer trips in advance in Chicago.